Uniformly accurate time-splitting methods for the semiclassical linear Schr{\"o}dinger equation: Abstract

 \section{Abstract}

-This article is second part of a twofold paper, devoted to the construction of numerical methods which remain insensitive to the smallness of the semiclassical parameter for the Schr\"odinger equation in the semiclassical limit.
-Here, we specifically analyse the convergence behavior of the first-order splitting introduced in Part I, for a linear equation with smooth potential.
+This article is devoted to the construction of numerical methods which remain insensitive to the smallness of the semiclassical parameter for the linear Schr\"odinger equation in the semiclassical limit.
+We specifically analyse the convergence behavior of the first-order splitting.
 Our main result is a proof of uniform accuracy.
+We illustrate the properties of our methods with simulations.

 \keywords{Schr\"odinger equation, semiclassical limit, numerical simulation, uniformly accurate, Madelung transform, splitting schemes} \subjclass{35Q55, 35F21, 65M99, 76A02, 76Y05, 81Q20, 82D50}